edgi-govdata-archiving/edgi-cloud/README.md

-# EDGI Datasette Cloud Portal
+# EDGI Cloud Portal

 A comprehensive platform that empowers researchers, organizations, and environmental advocates to share critical environmental datasets as interactive, accessible websites.
 Built on Datasette with a custom administrative panel for seamless data publishing and portal customization.

 ## 🌍 Mission

-The EDGI Datasette Cloud Portal serves the critical mission of **democratizing environmental data access** and supporting evidence-based environmental policy.
+The EDGI Cloud Portal serves the critical mission of **democratizing environmental data access** and supporting evidence-based environmental policy.
 Every dataset shared brings us closer to a more informed, sustainable future.

 ## ⚡ Key Features